FilmMD Productions Is The Brainchild Of Carlito, MD

 His surgical photography and cinematography have been featured in leading medical journals and editorial outlets, serving as a key medium for dissemination of innovative procedures to both professional and lay audiences.
 He also serves on the international advisory board for the Journal of Visual Communication in Medicine.

-In a parallel career, Carlito, MD is also a cinema robot engineer sought after by leading directors, with his motion control cinematography featured in commercials for global brands such as United Airlines, Toyota, Samuel Adams, El Pollo Loco, and Laneige, among many others.
+In a parallel career, Carlito, MD is also a cinema robot engineer sought after by leading directors, with his motion control cinematography featured in commercials for global brands such as United Airlines, Toyota, Samuel Adams, Volvo, and Apple, among many others.
 Carlito, MD is also the author of the first (and only) cinema robot operation course.

 As the only physician capable of programming cinema robots, Carlito, MD is pioneering their integration into the operating room to document surgery with unprecedented precision and artistry.
-By adapting robotics once reserved for Hollywood sets, Carlito, MD captures every surgical detail with an avant-garde perspective—enhancing surgical videography, photography, and training while reshaping how groundbreaking procedures, techniques, and devices are published worldwide.
+By adapting robotics once reserved for Hollywood sets, Carlito, MD captures every surgical detail from an avant garde perspective, enhancing surgical videography, photography, and training while reshaping how procedures, techniques, and devices are documented and shared worldwide.
+This same work also forms the foundation of an ongoing research initiative exploring how cinema robots can generate structured, spatially grounded video for next generation generative AI systems.
+To learn more about this project, click here.

 Owing to his medical acumen, technical prowess and creative vision, Carlito, MD is redefining medical filmmaking, surgical photography, and robotic cinematography—bridging medicine, science, and cinema to set a new standard in visual communication.